everypolitician/wikisnakker/README.md

 douglas_adams.label('en') # => "Douglas Adams"
 ```

-The you can lookup properties on the returned item.
+The you can lookup properties on returned items.
 For example `P19` is "place of birth".
 A `P19` is an item, so you can then call `.label()` on its return value and call further `P*` methods on it.

 ```ruby
 cambridge = douglas_adams.P19.value